DevMountain/basecamp-assessment-i/README.md

 When you have completed the challenges please follow these instructions:

-* Open the terminal to where this assessment is
+* Open the terminal and navigate to where this assessment is.
-* Add and commit all of your completed code.
+* Commit all of your completed code.
 * Type `git checkout -b gh-pages`
 * Type `git push -u origin gh-pages`
-* Find your account name on github and insert it into this url `http://[YourGithubAccountName].github.io/javascript-basic-assessment`
+* Find your account name on github and insert it into this url `http://[YourGithubAccountName].github.io/basecamp-javascript-i`
 * Open that url to make sure it works, then send that url to your assigned mentor!

 ## Contributions